tuohybuoy/BI_Guardrails_Project/README.md

 ### The Interface

-The tool is written in R and uses the base Shiny package for interactivity.
+The tool is written in R and uses the Shiny package for interactivity.

 The functionality would have been orders of magnitude faster to implement in Tableau, but unfortunately only commercial Tableau Desktop supports the R or Python scripts needed for statistical inference tests.
-Microsoft Power BI does support using R to create computed columns, but those columns are at the detail level of the base data -- not at the level of a rollup, as would be required for the Percentage Bar Chart tool.
+Microsoft Power BI does support using R to create computed columns, but those columns are at the detail level of the base data -- not at the level of a rollup, as would be required for the Percentage Bar Chart Tool.

 ### The Statistics